p0186797/3u-ps1/README.md

 ```
 ---

 Create a file called **midpoint.py** and upload it to this repository.
-In that file, write a program that takes in 4 inputs x1, y1, x2, y2 where (x1, y1) represents
-one point and (x2, y2) represents another point.
+In that file, write a program that takes in 4 integer inputs x1, y1, x2, y2 where (x1, y1) represents one point and (x2, y2) represents another point.
 Output the midpoint of the two points.
 (The x value of the midpoint is the average of the x values and the y value of the midpoint is the average of the y values.)

 **Sample Input 1**
 ```